MicrosoftEdge/WebView2Feedback/specs/CustomDownload.md

   /// The path to the file.
 If setting the path, the host should ensure that it
   /// is an absolute path, including the file name.
 If the directory does not
   /// exist, it will be created.
+If the path points to an existing file, the
+  /// file name will receive a suffix.
   [propget] HRESULT ResultFilePath([out, retval] LPWSTR* resultFilePath);

   /// Sets the `ResultFilePath` property.